ACD 507–06: Continuing Appointment for Academic Professionals

 The continuing appointment review is designed to ensure a fair and impartial process that is clear, unambiguous, comprehensive, and applied consistently and uniformly.
-The process is conducted in the following order: library or academic unit personnel review committee, library or academic unit administrator, college peer review committee, college dean/university librarian, University Promotion and Continuing Appointment Committee, executive vice president and provost of the university, and president.
+The process is conducted in the following order: library or academic unit personnel review committee, library or academic unit administrator, college peer review committee, college dean/university librarian, University Promotion and Continuing Appointment Committee, provost of the university, and president.
 Each of these units or individuals makes independent recommendations that are informed by previous recommendations.
 The president ultimately makes the decision for the award of continuing appointment.
 The review process is confidential with specific notification requirements and restrictions at each stage of the process.
 No person should participate in more than one level of review.

 The review includes assessment of the individual’s position effectiveness, professional contributions, and institutional, professional, and community service (see ACD 202–02, “Academic Professional Responsibilities”).
 Candidates must be reviewed for continuing appointment no later than the date indicated in the original offer letter or the date indicated in an amended offer letter, e.g. due to an authorized probationary period extension.
 Requirements for academic unit by-laws related to continuing appointment reviews may be found in P8, “University Academic Professional Probationary, Continuing Appointment, and Promotion Requirements for Academic Unit Bylaws.”

 Specific information is required of candidates being reviewed for continuing appointment.
 The material reviewed includes information provided by candidates, a sufficient number of internal and external review letters to provide a professional assessment of the impact and quality of the candidate’s work in his/her field, and any additional information required by an individual or committee to clarify or explain information provided at an earlier stage.
 The library or the academic unit administrator, in consultation with the college dean/university librarian, has primary responsibility to procure review letters from experts who are qualified to evaluate the candidate’s accomplishments.
-Procuring review letters must be done in compliance with procedures outlined by the executive vice president and provost of the university.
+Procuring review letters must be done in compliance with procedures outlined by the provost of the university.
 Candidates will be asked to suggest reviewers, but the administrator of the library or the academic unit has the ultimate responsibility for identifying a selection of well-qualified reviewers.
 In consultation with the library or the academic unit administrator, the candidate’s college dean/university librarian approves the choice of reviewers.
 For information about continuing appointment file content requirements, see P9, “Probationary or Conditional Review for Academic Professionals Process Guide.”

 Notification of Recommendations and Final Decision